mestconsult/techxport_assignment/README.md

-# TechXport Assignment
+# TechXport Assignment 3 (Vue JS)

-Build a simple login and sign up page using concepts we learnt from the html, css and Javascript sessions.
+With the ecommerce project we have already started, add a login page and gather the input entered on our login page.
+When you have the inputed email and password from the login page, use axios to send them to the /users/authenticate route we created in the previous assignment.

 *The assignment should be submitted by **Monday, 12th October**.